 Make your way to Peach Street Distillers to enjoy Gin and Tonics, Gin Rickys, Bloody Marys, and warm afternoon sun.
 The Palisade distillery specializes in brandies made with the finest regional fruit available, and used at the peak of ripeness and freshness.
 Peach Street is known for their Colorado Bourbon and Goat Vodkas made with sweet corn from the nearby town of Olathe.

 Next, visit the DeBeque Canyon Winery tasting room across the river just east of town and learn about Colorado winemaking from local winemaker Bennet Price.

 DeBeque Canyon’s output consists largely of red varietals and blends along with several varieties of port.
 Sample Pinot Noir from Colorado’s highest vineyard (sitting at over 7,000 ft.) and move on to Merlot, Cabernet Sauvignon, Cabernet Franc, Granache, and more.
 Enjoy wines intended for blending and interesting varietals of differing vintages.

 The winery’s knowledgeable staff will help you comprehend the complexities of wine production.
 Price has been involved in wine making in Colorado more or less from the start.
-He helped design and plant many of the vineyards that now produce Colorado’s best wine, not just for DeBeque, but for many of the wineries in the Grand Valley.
+He helped design and plant many of the vineyards that now produce Colorado’s best wine, not just for DeBeque, but for many of the wineries in the Grand Junction area.
 Price continues to experiment and develop preeminent varietals and blends for the area geography and climate.

 Finish your DeBeque Canyon Winery visit with a couple of port wines that rival those made in Portugal.
 Typical of Price’s winemaking style, they’re rich, full-bodied, velvety-smooth, and packed with ripe fruit flavors.

 As the sun sets on the day, it’s time for dinner.
 A short walk will lead your group to the Palisade Cafe 11.0 in the heart of downtown Palisade.

 When the cafe opened several years ago it quickly gained a reputation for excellent breakfasts.
 Their famous Parisian-style cheese omelet accompanied by a green salad and paired with a glass of crisp local Chardonnay quickly became a local favorite.